 Inviting my clients to create a characterization for their anger – something they can envision and interact with as something outside of themselves.
 This often helps combat the shame folks can have around it, and invite a greater chance that they can hear and validate why it is angry.
 This may also help them see what other emotions anger may be feeling – sometimes it is really hurt, disappointed, or grieving at its core.

-How to listen and validate anger in and out of the therapy room:
+In and out of the therapy room:

 - Write a letter to anger – writing, unedited, in address anger as an entity in relation with us can be helpful for sharing and listening for vulnerabilities and can create greater insight to why it may be is showing up, as well as an opportunity to validate why anger is angry